iamhosseindhv/notistack/README.md

 // Maximum number of snackbars that can be stacked on top of eachother. maxSnack            type: number          required: true        default=3

-// The little icon that is displayed in a snackbar in (see examples.) iconVariant         type: any             required: false       default=Material design icons
+// The little icon that is displayed in a snackbar iconVariant         type: any             required: false       default=Material design icons

 // An example of prop passed to Mui-Snackbar